Lucky Charms Rice Krispie Treats

 How to Make Lucky Charms Rice Krispie Treats

-You’re going to love just how quick and easy this recipe is!
+You’re going to love just how quick and easy they are to make โ€” with no oven required!
 I like to line my pan with parchment paper for easy removal and cleaner cutting.
 A little butter or non-stick spray will help hold it in place.
-Below is a quick recipe overview, but please scroll down to the recipe card for full instructions.
+For a more decorative finish, I always set aside a few of the colorful Lucky Charms marshmallows to press into the top of the bars after I add them to the pan.

 A person stirs mini marshmallows and butter together in a white pan on a black induction stove.